Hacker0x01/docs.hackerone.com/docs/hackers/retesting.md

 Action | Scenario | Details
 ------ | -------- | -------
 **Approve and resolve** the retest | You say the vulnerability is fixed. | You’ll be awarded a bounty. <br><br>The report will close and will be marked as *Resolved*.
 **Reject** the retest | You say the vulnerability is fixed. | The program will provide you with a summary explaining why they’ve rejected the retest.
-They can choose to request another retest for the vulnerability. <br><br>The status of the report will be changed to Triaged. the report will be changed to *Triaged*.
+They can choose to request another retest for the vulnerability. <br><br>The status of the report will be changed to *Triaged*.
 **Approve** the retest | You say the vulnerability is not fixed. | You’ll be awarded a bounty. <br><br>The report will move back to *Triaged* and will stay open for the program to implement a fix.
 **Reject** the retest | You say the vulnerability is not fixed. | The program will provide you with a summary explaining why they’ve rejected the retest.
 The program can choose to request another retest for the report. <br><br>The status of the report will be changed to *Triaged*.